nathanhlouie/nathanhlouie/README.md

 ### hello!

-There are a bunch of projects here that I made and will *maybe* get around to working on again.
+I have a bunch of projects here that I'll *someday* get around to working on again.

 https://nathan.louie.ca/